HCL-TECH-SOFTWARE/Domino-rest-api/docs/.snippets/tlssettings.md

 <!--To configure a certificate for HTTPS-->

-- Use the following entry to configure TLS for jks or pfx:
+- Use the following entry to configure TLS for jks or pfx (set TLSType to the correct type):

 ```json
 {